 I was determined to deliver something unique.
 The wrinkle: Jimmy loves hazelnut but doesn’t like Nutella (weird, I know!) so I had to find a way to incorporate the hazelnut flavor without using a Nutella-based recipe.

-In the end, I used Milk Bar’s basic Chocolate Cake recipe, the Stout Ganache from the Pretzel Layer Cake, the Chocolate Hazelnut Frosting from the Banana-Chocolate-Hazelnut Cupcakes recipe, and adapted the crunchy filling from the German chocolate cupcakes to use hazelnuts instead of pecans.
+In the end, I used Milk Bar's basic Chocolate Cake recipe, the Stout Ganache from the Pretzel Layer Cake (with coffee instead of stout), the Chocolate Hazelnut Frosting from the Banana-Chocolate-Hazelnut Cupcakes recipe, and I adapted the crunchy filling from the German chocolate cupcakes to use hazelnuts instead of pecans.

-The coffee soak, to keep the cake layers moist, I basically made up on the fly.
+The coffee soak, which is used to keep the cake layers moist, I made up on the fly.
 And thus, a Milk Bar-style mocha hazelnut layer cake was born.

 Oh, absolutely not!
 There are five-and-a-half components that need to be created before you can even begin assembling this cake.
-If you’re looking for a practical cake, go for this ginger-pumpkin spiced pound cake or do a basic sheet pan cake with frosting.
+If you're looking for a practical cake, go for this moist chocolate pound cake, this old fashioned vanilla pound cake, this ginger-pumpkin spiced cake or this rosemary chocolate chip cake or do a basic sheet pan cake with frosting.

 What I really loved about the process of building a Milk Bar cake was that the assembly itself was so simple that my brain was free to focus more on creating the individual components without feeling frazzled or rushed.

 I also appreciated how efficient Milk Bar recipes are.
-Where usually you’d bake 3 separate round cakes for a layer cake, the Milk Bar method has you bake one rectangular cake and use a 6″ cake-cutting ring to cut your layers out of it.
+Where usually you'd bake and trim 3 separate round cakes for a layer cake, the Milk Bar method has you bake one rectangular cake and use a 6" cake-cutting ring to cut your layers out of it.

 But, like I said, this is not the kind of cake you can — or should — make all in one day.
 Here’s how I did it: